Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: The Mukhanov-Sasaki Equation

 Thus, while small, the quantum pressure correction represented by $\gamma_{\text{QP}}$ fundamentally modifies the solutions of the Mukhanov-Sasaki equation.
 In general, the parameters $\gamma_{\text{QP}}$ and $\alpha_{\text{QP}}$ are dependent on time, but in what follows, we will assume them to be constants ($\gamma_{\text{QP}}=\gamma$, $\alpha_{\text{QP}} = \alpha$).
 This approximation gives us an analytic handle on the parameter space, where the basic physical features like the particle creation can be modeled without going in to the fine details of how they evolve with time.
-We will take $\gamma$ to be a small number and take $\alpha\to 1$ as its sole purpose is to slightly shift the frequency of the modes without affecting the damping and thus it has no role in particle creation.
+We will take $\gamma$ to be a small number and take $\alpha\to 1$.
+The reason for the latter approximation is that in this paper, we are mainly interested in particle creation due to quantum pressure, embodied in the parameter $\gamma$.
+We expect that the slight deviation of $\alpha$ from unity, which effectively yields a time-dependent speed of sound (see \cite{Fedichev:2003id},\cite{Barcelo:2003wu,Fedichev:2003bv,Fischer:2004bf,Jain:2007gg,Prain:2010zq}), will be a subleading effect here.
 Within these approximations, (\ref{MukhanovSasakiQP}) reduces to the following Mukhanov-Sasaki equation~\cite{Sasaki:1983kd,Kodama:1985bj,Mukhanov:1988jd}:

 where we have assumed the speed of sound $c$ to be a constant.

 In the following, we also choose a specific form for the time-dependent radius $R(t)$.
 Our choice is motivated by the fact that, in the inflationary era, the Hubble parameter $H\equiv\frac{\dot{a}}{a}\approx H_{0}$ is roughly a constant and one could model this phase with a de-Sitter type inflation where the scale factor $a(t)\sim e^{H_{0}t}$~\cite{Peebles:1994xt,Weinberg:2008zzc}.
 This motivates us to study an exponential expansion $R(t)=R_{0}e^{t/\tau}$ of the ring radius, characterized by the timescale $\tau$.
 Then the general solution to Eq.~(\ref{MukhanovSasaki}) is: